Home

 Employee's Rights and Obligations

-• Remain Employed: Employees remain employed and subject to their contract's terms during garden leave.
+• Remain Employed: Employees remain employed and subject to their contract's terms.

 • Duties and Obligations: Employees might be required to assist in handing over duties and must maintain confidentiality.
 They cannot engage in competitive activities.